• Skip to primary navigation

 Jump to Recipe

-I’ve also made this soup with bone broth, bringing additional nutrients and protein to this rich and cozy soup recipe.
-If you’re hosting a fall or winter time dinner party, have been looking for a new soup recipe to make at home, or are in need of a comforting meal – this French onion soup recipe is a must-try!
+So whether you’re hosting a fall or winter dinner party, looking for a new soup recipe to master, or in need of comforting meal, this French onion soup is a must try.

 Jump to:

-• Homemade French Onion Soup Ingredients
+• Best French Onion Soup Recipe Ingredients

 • How To Make French Onion Soup With Red Wine

-• Storing Homemade French Onion Soup
+• How to Store the Best French Onion Soup

-• FAQs About This Homemade French Onion Soup Recipe
+• Best French Onion Soup Recipe FAQs

 • More Recipes To Try

-• Homemade French Onion Soup Recipe
+• Easy French Onion Soup Recipe

-Homemade French Onion Soup Ingredients
+Best French Onion Soup Recipe Ingredients

 See recipe card below for a full list of ingredients and measurements.